5* Old Government House, Guernsey

 - This holiday is 100% financially protected.
 ATOL protected 2713

 In the heart of St Peter Port sits the Old Government House, offering spectacular views of neighbouring Herm and Sark.
 Once the official residence of the Governor of Guernsey, the OGH (as it is affectionately known) is a gracious blend of both old and new.
 Attention to detail is evident throughout and the level of service offered is second to none, which is what you would expect as part of the Red Carnation Group.4 nt Old Government House, St Peter Port

 Situated in the heart of St Peter Port, the Old Government House is Guernsey's oldest established hotel and spa.

 Prices are per person based on 2 adults sharing and are subject to availability.
-Price includes accommodation with breakfast and travel as a foot passenger by sea from Poole or by air from Gatwick.
-All offers exclude the Christmas & New Year period.
+Prices include accommodation with breakfast and travel by air from London Gatwick.

 Historic St Peter Port nestles against a hillside sweeping down to one of the world's most beautiful harbours, bursting with yachts and fishing boats.
 The town's collection of narrow lanes and alleyways lead uphill from the sea to a skyline of church steeples and red-painted roof tops, while fine Georgian facades line the quaint cobbled High Street.